akghacks/Tic-Tak-Toe-MasterAI/README.md

 # TicTakToe MasterAI
 lowk fire ai

-made in python make sure you have 3.12
+made in python make sure you have it